Penn Carey Law - Logo

 AMTRAK

-Only four blocks away at 30th Street, trains run on a regular basis.
+Just four blocks away at 30th Street, trains run on a regular basis.
 New York City is only one hour and 20 minutes away and Washington, D.C., is two hours away.

 PHILADELPHIA Megabus, Greyhound, FlixBus and Peter Pan